Find out how you can recycle more

 - Take advantage.
 If you have a green bin, use it to recycle your garden waste.

 - Clear it out.
 Recycle your old clothes, shoes, gloves, hats and scarves.
 You can also take your unwanted items to one of our bring banks or a local charity shop.
+We have got textile banks around the Borough for you to put your clothes and shoes in, take a look at our textiles page.

 - Get into a routine.
 Take the items you want to recycle to the supermarket and drop before you shop.